 However, Slaughter’s book is much less ideological than most similar liberal analyses.
 “Unfinished Business” is not a screed; it is a calm, interesting, rational work.
 At its core, and leaving assumptions aside, “Unfinished Business” is a measured call for recognizing that (a) there are limits on everything—there is no free lunch; (b) current social structures impose those limits more on women; and (c) such limits for women should be reduced by shifting their costs onto men or onto society at large (including other women who make different choices).

 Before I begin the detailed analysis, I should note two things.
 First, I’m a big Slaughter fan, of her personally.
-Many years ago in law school she taught me Civil Procedure and wrote me a recommendation for a federal judicial clerkship, which she had no reason to do, given that I was an indifferent student.
-She is interesting, intelligent and engaging.
+Many years ago she did me a good turn personally; she is interesting, intelligent and engaging.
 Second, unfortunately not so positively, Slaughter’s liberal blinders appear constantly.
 I could give a score of examples, but let’s just take one from the preface.
 Speaking of the feminist movement, Slaughter, a foreign policy expert, says that the feminist movement “takes its place with the civil rights movement, the global human rights movement, the anti-colonial movement, and the gay rights movement as one of the great struggles for human freedom of the twentieth century.”
 What’s missing from this list?
 Only the greatest struggle for human freedom in the twentieth century, and probably in all human history, the one which dwarfs all others: the struggle against Communism, which slaughtered more than 100 million people in that century and deprived billions of all freedom, until ultimately extinguished by its own contradictions and the tireless and dangerous work of thousands of internal dissidents, aided by a few leaders in the Free World (who were constantly vilified for their efforts).
 But freedom from Communism (which is freedom itself, since the antithesis of Communism is freedom, not “capitalism”), is not on the liberal checklist.
 Slaughter needs to try harder to break out of the liberal prison if she wants to do more than preach to the choir, and her failure to do so severely undercuts her book.

 But let’s focus on the topic at hand.
 I will first evaluate Slaughter’s framework and public policy prescriptions, mentioning necessary assumptions that are not discussed or argued.
 I will then step back and briefly address those assumptions by suggesting an alternate framework of questions Slaughter ignores that would need to be addressed to actually fully discuss the issues Slaughter raises.